bartelto/total-recall/README.md

 *Total Recall* is a full-stack app created using the Create React App (i.e., React and Node.js).

 ### Playing *Total Recall*
-- To begin play, just click Arnie as pictured in one of his many films.
+- To begin play, **just click Arnie** as pictured in one of his many films.
 Boom!
 You've got a point!
-- The images will immediately scramble their order.
-Click a second (different) image.
-Boom!
+- The images will immediately scramble their order. **Click a second (different) image.** Boom!
 A second point!
-- Keep clicking images &mdash; as long you haven't clicked the image before, your score will continue to climb.
+- **Keep clicking images** &mdash; as long you haven't clicked the image before, your score will continue to climb.
-- If you _do_ click an image a second time, the game is over and your score will start over at zero.
+- If you _do_ click an image a second time, **the game is over** and your score will start over at zero.
-- Play again and again!
-The maximum score is 12.
+- **Play again and again!** The maximum score is 12.
+- The game will keep track of your **personal high score** for the length of the browser session.

 ### Technologies used
 - [Node.js](https://nodejs.org/en/)